anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 According to rule 6 at the top of the [lectionary](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary#p539a),

 > If there are only two readings at the principal service on ... the Festivals of ...
 James ..., the reading from the Acts of the Apostles must always be used.

+Two of the Twelve are called James; this is James 'the Great', son of Zebedee and elder brother of John.

 * **Jeremiah 45.1-5** or **Acts 11.27 &ndash; 12.2** (see BCP)
 * **Psalm 126**